tianw52/House-Price-Prediction/README.md

 * Predicting house price using random forest model and smoothing spline model.
 * Both models are built using `dtrain` and tested using `dtest`

+# Results:
+The comparison of the two models is outlined in this document.
+Detailed pre-processing and model-building processes can be found in the corresponding folders.
+## Smoothing Spline

+## Random Forest

-# Claims
+# Note:
-* The only language used is `R`
+* `R` is the primary language
-* The same pre-processing is applied for both models since the datasets have the same variables (differ in observation).
-* However, some new variables are only used in random forest (interation 1-6) but not in smoothing spline.
+* The same pre-processing is applied for both models since the datasets have the same variables (differ in observation).However, some new variables are only used in random forest (interation 1-6) but not in smoothing spline.
 Specific pre-processing can be found in the markdown/pdf in corresponding folders.

 # Data Description